-Figure 96.
+Figure 108.
 The page for configuring the WPS function.

-To activate the WPS function, select the WPS Enable checkbox and click the Change button.
-When the checkbox is selected, the Information and Connection sections are available on the page.
+To activate the WPS function, select the WPS Enable checkbox on the 2.4 GHz or 5 GHz tab and click the Change button.
+When the checkbox is selected, the Information and Connection sections are available on the tab.

 Parameter Description Default PIN code The PIN code of the router.
 This parameter is used when connecting the router to a registrar to set the parameters of the WPS function.
-The state of the WPS function: WPS Status Configured (all needed settings are specified) Unconfigured (you need to specify the relevant settings).
+WPS Status The state of the WPS function: Configured (all needed settings are specified; these settings will be used upon establishing the wireless connection) Unconfigured (after activating the WPS function, needed settings will be configured automatically: the MAC address of the wireless interface will be added to the SSID, the network authentication type will be changed to WPA2-PSK with a random encryption key).
 SSID The name of the router's WLAN.
 Network Authentication The network authentication type specified for the WLAN.
 Encryption The encryption type specified for the WLAN.
 Encryption key The encryption key specified for the WLAN.
 Refresh Click the button to refresh the data on the page.
-Reset to unconfigured Click the button to reset the parameters of the WPS function.
-A method of the WPS function.
+Reset to unconfigured Click the button to generate new settings for the router's WLAN automatically after activating the WPS function.
+WPS Method A method of the WPS function.
 Select a value from the drop-down list.
-WPS Method PIN : Connecting the device via the PIN code.
+PIN: Connecting the device via the PIN code.
 PBC : Connecting the device via the push button (actual or virtual).
 PIN Code The PIN code of the WPS-enabled device that needs to be connected to the wireless network of the router.
 The field is displayed only when the PIN value is selected from the WPS Method drop-down list.
 Connect Click the button to connect the wireless device to the router's WLAN via the WPS function.